NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/completed-lists.md

 ---
 name: Completed Lists
 about: This is for your master pull request to merge your master into this repo.
-title: Put your UCID as the title (replace this text)
+title: kp823
-labels: I Know
+labels: Master List
 assignees: ''

 ---